Request a Custom Quote →

 Carpinus betulus (stained) · Dyed European hornbeam

-The most sought-after ebony substitute for ship modelling — heat-stabilised European hornbeam dyed deep black through the full thickness.
+The most sought-after ebony substitute for ship modelling — European hornbeam dyed deep black through the full thickness, not stabilized.
 EU-sourced and precision milled in Tallinn, Estonia.
 Dense, stable and ideal for visible structural detail.

 Request a Quote